-- Because of their variable nature and limited dispatchablility, the addition of wind resources on a large scale basis will result in a system that is much more variable than a system without the wind resources. - The increased variability which is measured in term of the net-load deltas (i.e., load minus wind) will result in a greater magnitude ramp event which the dispatchable generation will need to respond to. - The NYISO dispatch processes are already sufficient to reliably respond to the increase in the magnitude of the net-load ramps that result from the integration of up to 8 GW of installed wind studied. - As discussed above, the increased variability will result in increasing the amount regulation capacity that is procured to maintain compliance with reliability criteria. - The addition of wind will result in a reduction of the MW of fossil fuel fired capacity that is needed to operate the system but a greater percentage of the capacity that is committed will be committed to be available to respond to higher magnitude ramping events and produce less energy. - The addition of wind will not alter the NYISO's operating reserve requirement. - The reserve margin requirement will increase as the penetration of wind resource increases because wind has a lower availability relative to other resources and its unavailability is highly correlated.
+Because of their variable nature and limited dispatchablility, the addition of wind resources on a large scale basis will result in a system that is more variable than a system without the wind resources.

+The increased variability which is measured in term of the net-load deltas (i.e., load minus wind) will result in a greater magnitude ramp event which the dispatchable generation will need to respond to.

+The NYISO dispatch processes are already sufficient to reliably respond to the increase in the magnitude of the net-load ramps that result from the integration of up to 8 GW of installed wind studied.

+As discussed above, the increased variability will result in increasing the amount regulation capacity that is procured to maintain compliance with reliability criteria.

+The addition of wind will result in a reduction of the MW of fossil fuel fired capacity that is needed to operate the system but a greater percentage of the capacity that is committed will be committed to be available to respond to higher magnitude ramping events and produce less energy.

+The addition of wind will not alter the NYISO's operating reserve requirement.

+The reserve margin requirement will increase as the penetration of wind resource increases because wind has a lower availability relative to other resources and its unavailability is highly correlated.

+11 It should be noted that off-shore wind exhibits ELCC that is higher than on-shore wind because a greater percentage of the off-shore wind plants energy production occurs during peak hours.
+As an example, the GridView wind plant simulations based on 2006 wind data resulted in a 37.4% overall annual capacity factor (CF) for off-shore wind VS 34.3% for on-shore wind.
+However, the CF for off-shore wind plants during peak hours (the hours between 7am and 11 pm weekdays) was 39.7% for off-shore wind VS 32.5% for on-shore wind.